ConjureLabs/federal/README.md

 Adding actions allows you to dispatch a change to the central store.
 A dispatch will then ripple and update to any subscribed components.

+Actions must return a new object, or Federal will consider nothing to have changed.

 #### pages/dashboard/index.js

 ```jsx